Can Maine Coon Cats Jump?

 - Large cat leash, with mesh harness and padding.
 I personally like the soft padding and no choke functionality of this lease.

 - Cat proof adjustable window screen.
 Available in various sizes, and mesh screen offers ample ventilation for homeowners.

 - Cat proof garden fencing system.
 Owners use this device to extend their existing fence.
 This product makes it very difficult for cats to escape the safety of a garden.

 - Outdoor cat playpen.
 This large portable pet enclosure allows a Maine Coon to play in the garden, safely.

-Indoor Maine Coon owners should take a look at this short video, of a Maine Coon jumping over an owners 6 ft yard wall:
+Indoor Maine Coon owners should take a look at this short Youtube video, of a Maine Coon jumping over an owner 6 ft yard wall.

 Why Do Maine Coon Cats Jump?